Princess Shikishi

-Princess Shikishi or Shokushi (式子内親王, Shikishi/Shokushi Naishinnō) (1149 – March 1, 1201) was a Japanese classical poet, who lived during the late Heian and early Kamakura periods.
+Princess Shikishi or Shokushi (式子内親王, Shikishi/Shokushi Naishinnō) (1149 – March 1, 1201) was a celebrated Japanese classical poet, who lived during the late Heian and early Kamakura periods.
 She was the third daughter of Emperor Go-Shirakawa.
-In 1159, Shikishi, who did not marry, went into service at the Kamo Shrine in Kyoto.
+In 1159, Shikishi, who did not marry, went into service as saiin at the Kamo Shrine in Kyoto.
 She left the shrine after some time, and in her later years became a Buddhist nun.

 Shikishi is credited with 49 poems in the Shinkokinshū, a collection of some 2,000 popular works compiled in the early Kamakura period, and many other poems included in the Senzai Wakashū, compiled in the late Heian period to commemorate her father's ascension, and later compilations.

 The poet's name is sometimes also pronounced as Shokushi (both on-yomi readings).
 Modern given names using the same characters include Shikiko (mix of on- and kun-yomi) and Noriko (pure kun-yomi).
 Her title of naishinnō translates to “Imperial Princess”.